sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - Delete the vote-app Deployment and/or
 - Stop the MySQL VM

-You should see those resources being re-instated.
+You should see those resources being re-instated, as defined in your Gitea repository.

 `Ensure the application is working again before moving on`